-- 4. Induction motors must be modeled as a load with the intent of using an induction motor model (MOTORW). - 5.
+- 3. Synchronous motors 10 MVA and larger must be modeled as individual machines, using a generator model with negative Real Power output and constant Reactive Power (Q) output. - 4.
+Induction motors must be modeled as a load with the intent of using an induction motor model (MOTORW). - 5.
 Synchronous condensers must be modeled individually using a generator model. - 6.
-Generator step-up transformers must be modeled explicitly; therefore, they must not be modeled using the internal generator step-up transformer feature of a generator model.
+Generator step-up transformers must be modeled explicitly, they must not be modeled using the internal generator step-up transformer feature of a generator model.
 All related parameters must be set to the default values.
 See "Data Requirements (Transformers)." - 7.
 Station service loads (ID = "SS") must be represented explicitly as separate loads on the generator bus.
 See "Data Requirements (Loads)." - 8.
 Wind and photovoltaic plants must be represented through an equivalent generator(s), equivalent low-to-intermediate-voltage transformer, equivalent collector system, and substation transformer between the collector system and the transmission bus.
 See the WECC Wind Power Plant Power Flow Modeling Guide.

 - 9. Large industrial sites may include imbedded generation.
 Industrial aggregated generation capacity of 10 MVA and larger must be represented in power flow instead of netting with the total load.
 If a generator is connected to the low side of the bulk-power-delivery transformer, then the transformer must be represented in the power flow, and the generator and load must be connected to the low-voltage side of the transformer. - 10.
-Generator maximum Real Power (Pmax) in power flow must be consistent with the turbine capabilities defined in the Master Dynamics File.
+Generator maximum Real Power (Pmax) in power flow must be consistent with the turbine capabilities defined in the Master Dynamics File. - 11.
+Injection group data is not required except when needed for RAS models.
+When injection group data is provided, the string name should identify the data owner by naming the group models with the member system abbreviation and an underscore at the front.
+If a secondary owner identifier is needed, a forward slash (/) may be used.
+Examples: CHPD_RockyReach, BPA/USBR_Grand Coulee.